Let’s Play Starcraft: Remastered Co-op – Part 18 – StarCraft eSports

 Starcraft Missions – Evolution of Zerglings

 Overnight, the apocalypse befalls the colonies: 2 alien races invade the sector, seemingly destroying everything in their path.
-But the real reason is far more gigantic than first assumed.
+But the real reason is far more gigantic than assumed.

 Starcraft Buildings – Hydralisk Den